Garrett-SFCollege/COP2002-Example-Repo/README.md

+# Creating a project for GitHub
-# COP2002-Example-Repo
+# By Garrett Morgan

-This is my first submission
+print("COP2002.0M1")

-"I'm understanding how to use GitHub to keep track of changes!"
+print(I'm understanding how to use GitHub to keep track of changes!"